AdrianoRuberto/react-practice-client-server/README.md

 ### BONUS

+1) Add the functionality to filter the users by type
-1) Create a react component that search for users by id and display the user with that id
+2) Create a react component that search for users by id and display the user with that id